 How to setup your Ghost publication

-We've crammed the most important information to help you setup your new publication into this post.
+We've crammed the most important information into this post to help you set up your new publication.

 Ghost is an independent, open source app, which means you can customize absolutely everything.
 Inside the admin area, you'll find straightforward controls for changing themes, colors, navigation, logos, and settings — so you can set your site up just how you like it.
 No technical knowledge required.